Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Additional Related Work

 \section{Additional Related Work}

-\rparagraph{Improving Consistency of LLMs} \citet{asai-hajishirzi-2020-logic} proposed an augmentation method and a training regularization term to improve the logical consistency of language models for QA tasks. \citet{minervini2018adversarially} proposed an adversarial training procedure to improve the robustness of NLI models to adversarial examples. \citet{wang-henao-2021-unsupervised} focus on improving the paraphrasing consistency during training for the task of low-resource Named Entity Recognition (NER).
+\rparagraph{Improving Consistency of LLMs} \citet{asai-hajishirzi-2020-logic} proposed an augmentation method and a training regularization term to improve the logical consistency of language models for QA tasks. \citet{minervini2018adversarially} proposed an adversarial training procedure to improve the robustness of NLI models to adversarial examples. \citet{wang-henao-2021-unsupervised} focus on improving the paraphrasing consistency during training for the task of low-resource Named Entity Recognition (NER). \citet{li2019logic} proposed a framework to regularize the loss function when training a neural model, based on logic rules to improve the logical consistency.

 \citet{kumar-joshi-2022-striking} performed a symmetric consistency analysis on NLI and semantic textual similarity (STS) tasks in a more conservative manner, arguing that a model should generate not only the same predictions but also the same confidence scores if it is truly input-order invariant.
 They also observed that pretrained language models violated symmetric consistency and the authors then introduced a consistency regularisation term to compensate for the issue.